Taaaaab/ai-tour-guide/README.md

 **Tech used:** React, Vite, Chakra UI, OpenAI, Google Maps JavaScript API

 Began with Traversy Media's keyword extractor as inspiration.
-Setup API call using OpenAI's davinci-003 for text to provide list of things to do.
-Then, using Google Map's JavaScript API to load a search map of the results.
+Created components using Chakra UI with header, footer, text area and button.
+Setup API using OpenAI's davinci-003 for text.
+API call made with user's input location which returns list of things to do in a modal.
+Then, Google Map's JavaScript API is loaded below list with a search map of the results.
 Additionally, a project to practice using Chakra UI with React.

 ## Optimizations

-Moved all API keys to .env file to prepare for hosting on GitHub.
+Moved all API keys to .env file to prepare for hosting.
 Added separate Chakra UI AspectRatio component to appear below text results with Chakra UI loading circle.

 ## Lessons Learned:

-First project using both OpenAI, Google Maps JavaScript API and Chakra UI.
+First project using OpenAI, Google Maps JavaScript API and Chakra UI.
 Chakra UI and Google API documentation pages were extremely useful, Chakra UI even had a specific guide for embedding Google Maps.
 Became stuck with importing API keys and finally fixed issue after reading guide to importing from .env using Vite (import.meta.env...).

 ## Examples: